This post is for you if you’re wondering how to make a will.

 Everyone can spare 15 minutes.
 I mean, it takes us 15 minutes to make a coffee and scroll through Twitter during an idle moment.

+It turns out to be surprisingly easy.
 Making a will can take as little as 15-minutes with online services such as Beyond.
-This website takes you through the process of creating a legally binding will in 15 minutes, without even having to leave the house.
+This website takes you through the process of how to make a will that’s legally binding in 15 minutes, without even having to leave the house.

 It’s tempting to think, well, if I die, everything goes to Flea.
 Simple, right?